cmad-06/HeapUnderFlow/README.md

 ![Technology Stack Phase 1](https://github.com/cmad-06/HeapUnderFlow/blob/master/TechnologyStack.png)

-HeapOverFlow is a Login based website, where user need to login to perform operations like creating a blog, posting comments on his logs or other blogs.
+this is a Login based website, where user needs to login to perform operations like creating a blog, posting comments on his logs or other blogs.
 Guest users can view all the blogs in the website.
 Rest API for all use cases can be found [here](https://github.com/cmad-06/HeapUnderFlow/blob/master/REST_API_DOC_Version_1.0.pdf)

 Beta Versions of some of the screens are below.
 Same will be updated as the development progresses.